ravisuperman/feedmango/README.md

 # 🥭 Feed Mango

-Feed Mango is a custom-built RSS feed aggregator platform.
-Enter any RSS feed URL and get back a clean, readable list of articles.
+Feed Mango is a custom-built RSS feed aggregator platform by AI Enter any RSS feed URL and get back a clean, readable list of articles.

 Built with Node.js + Vercel serverless functions.